miki151/keeperrl_wiki/Gameplay/Team_Strategy.md

 5. Fight armies in confined spaces to avoid being surrounded
 6. Protect your keeper and dungeon by taking the fight to tough enemies
 7. Secure an area promptly after invading to bring prisoners back alive.
-8. Capture enemies in battle by baiting them to attack your dungeon, making it easier to seize them when they fall.
+8. Simplify capturing enemies in battle by baiting them to attack your dungeon, making it easier to seize them when they fall.
 9. Quick torture can make defeated prisoners switch sides in a fight.
-10. Keep in mind that defeated prisoners die after 300 turns and can be shot, control your team to displace captives behind your front line
+10. Keep in mind that defeated prisoners are still "hostile" and can be shot or hit by ranged spells, control your team to displace captives behind your front line
+11. Similarly, downed enemies will die if not formally captured (via the immigration interface) in 300 turns *from the time they went down*

 Keeping control of the party
 ----------------------------